cocolocomoco21/InterviewPrep/Chapter1_DataStructures/Trees-HeapsPriorityQueues.md

 ## Algorithms for Operations (Insert, RemoveMin, and Heapify)
 - **Insert**: Elements inserted are added at the bottom-right most open leaf, and continually compared and swapped with the parent until the parent is smaller.
 - **RemoveMin**: Elements removed are removed from the top always.
 The value at the end of the heap is then swapped into the root.
 Compare and swap (with the _smaller_ child) until it settles in the right place (i.e. swap with all elements that are smaller until there is no smaller element which you can't swap with).
-- **Heapify**: Create a heap from a list.
+- **Heapify/BuildMinHeap**: Create a heap from a list.
 Treat list like a complete binary tree that is unordered for a heap.
 Compare each node to its children, swapping when a child is smaller than the parent.
 This causes the larger nodes to "bubble down," which is similar for removing items from the heap.
 Eventually, we create small valid min-heaps and progressively merge them until the entire heap is considered valid.
+- **Heapsort**: Create a heap of elements, then pop off each element into an array.
+This creates a sorted list of elements.
+Specific algorithm on Wikipedia reference below.

 #
 ## Time Complexity (worst case)